rcelyte/BeatUpRcelyte/README.md

     proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
     proxy_set_header X-Forwarded-Proto https;
    ```
-9. Add your new server into the `UserData\BeatTogether.json`
+9. Follow the steps from [Ways to Join](#ways-to-join)

 #### Troubleshooting
-1. The Server is not reachable from beatsaber
+1. The Server is not reachable from Beat Saber
-   1. Try to call the domain directly in a browser, you should be able to see the website where a list of currently running games will be displayed.
+   1. Try to call the domain directly in a browser, you should be able to see the BeatUpServer website.
+If that isn't the case, check the port forwarding, firewall configs and ip address.
 2. Server is reachable, but the icons look regular and I can't set the custom settings like per user difficulty
    1. Most likely happends when hosting inside docker, try to check if your reverse proxy adds headers and if so, try to get rid of the additional headers.
 3. I can see the server, but after trying to connect I get a connection error